 Cultivated Varieties of Japanese Tea - Zairai

-Uji Zairai is native to the Wazuka Town, and the Kyoto Prefecture.
-In fact, several other cultivars such as samidori and gokou have were cut from zairai tea trees.
+Origin Uji Zairai is native to the Wazuka Town, and the Kyoto Prefecture.
+In fact, several other cultivars such as samidori and gokou have were originally cut from zairai tea trees.

-The zairai tea trees in our field each possess their own set of different characteristics including their shape and colour of their leaves.
+Characteristics The zairai tea trees in our field each possess their own set of different characteristics including the shape and color of their leaves.
 This makes the end blend a brew with an extremely pure and natural taste.

 One advantage that zairai tea fields have over their cutting counterparts is their taproot.
 This is because zairai tea trees are planted from seedlings.